Policy Context

 How does France allocate climate ODA?

-France's bilateral ODA to climate adaptation, between 2017 and 2021, has increased by 133% overall.
-It peaked in 2020 due to an increase in both principal and significant funding and a notable increase in funding to the agriculture sector in sub-Saharan Africa and various sectors, including government and civil society, in South America.
-Significant funding reached an all-time high in 2021, with most of this going to Sub-Saharan Africa.
+France's bilateral ODA to climate adaptation increased by 133% between 2017-2021.
+It peaked in 2020 due to an increase in both principal and significant funding and a notable increase in funding to the agriculture sector in SSA and various sectors, including government and civil society in South America.
+Significant funding reached an all-time high in 2021, with most of this going to partners in SSA.

 The largest share of France’s adaptation-related ODA in 2021 was categorized ‘multi-sector’, a majority of which went to urban development and management.
 Under environmental protection, biodiversity and environmental policy and administrative management are the two sub-sectors that received the most adaptation-related ODA in 2021.